iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 We can see that the majority of the alignment will come from the x @ x term, the rest will not be aligned.
 A simple example of the latter is diffusion models where at each step we will be adding noise to the data which will fundamentally limit the amount of alignment which can develop in at least the earlier layers.

-To get an empirical sense of this we can add noise to our data during training and see how the alignment variables converge.
+To get an empirical sense of this we can pregressively add more noise to our data during training and see how the alignment variables converge.
 Below we can see a CIFAR-10 training run where we do a linear interpolation between the noise and the data according to the signal strength parameter:

 <div align="center">
   <img src="/assets/alignments/empirical_noise_impact_on_alignment.png" width="800"/>
 </div>

-You can see that for some alignment variables, decreasing signal strength leads to decreased alignment.
+You can see that for some alignment variables, decreasing signal strength leads to decreased alignment, especially for the earlier layers.

 ## Conclusion
 Our exploration into tensor alignments confirms the findings of prior work [1] that the traditional assumption that these alignments are constant and significant isn't always correct.
 In reality, they're dynamic, and vary across network layers and training steps.
 We can likely unlock faster training without sacrificing stability by measuring actual alignments instead of relying on theoretical assumptions which we demonstrate for a set of simple experiments.
 An intriguing finding is that adding noise directly manipulates alignment properties.
 This suggests our approach could be especially valuable in training regimes where data characteristics change systematically such as highly multimodal or denoising-based training.

 ## Future Work

 * **Refining our "maximal" learning rate definition**: Our current approach optimizes the sum of learning rates across layers, which can lead to suboptimal tradeoffs.
-We could explore alternative definitions that only permit Pareto improvements over full alignment or limit decreases to a small epsilon threshold.
+We could explore alternative definitions that only permit Pareto improvements over full alignment or limit allowed decreases.

-* **Exploring alternative alignment metrics**: After discussions with Jeremy Bernstein, we're aware that more suitable alignment metrics may exist.
-Redoing this analysis with these alternative metrics could yield valuable insights.
+* **Exploring alternative alignment metrics**: More suitable alignment metrics may exist.
+Doing this analysis with these alternative metrics could yield valuable insights.

 * **Investigating alignment dynamics**: Several questions remain about what impacts alignment:
-  - Can we predict alignment decreases based on diffusion noise schedules and leverage this knowledge?
+  - Can we predict alignment decreases based on noise schedules and leverage this knowledge?
   - Do multimodal models naturally exhibit lower average alignment?
   - How do data characteristics influence alignment patterns?

-* **Developing efficient measurement techniques**: To make our approach more practical, we could explore less computationally intensive ways to measure alignment, such as:
+* **Developing efficient measurement techniques**: To make our approach more practical, we could explore less computationally/memory intensive ways to measure alignment, such as:
   - Measuring at decreasing frequency as convergence occurs
   - Sharing measurements across selected subset of layers
   - Estimating alignment with fewer calculations